 Which team are you?
 Regardless of which you prefer, you can do both at many area lakes, as well as on the Mississippi River.
 There is nothing quite like taking in the fall scenery from the calm waters!
 Don’t have any equipment of your own, or simply not in the mood to haul it?
 Lucky for you, there is Clear Waters Outfitting.
 Located on the Mississippi River in Clearwater, CWO has everything you need to get out on the water.
 Here, you can rent a canoe or kayak and get your lifejacket, and then they will either shuttle you up river with your boat or pick you up down river after your trip.
 It takes all of the logistical stress out of paddling the river – and helps you focus on the FUN!
 Sounds like the perfect fall activity.

 Whether it’s a sunny October Sunday or a cool September Friday night, there’s nothing quite like sitting in the stands of a scenic area and cheering on the home team.
 St. John’s University football is known far and wide, not just because of the legacy of the program, but because Clemens Stadium is one of the most gorgeous places to play in the Midwest.
-Or you can switch things up a little and catch some awesome St. Cloud State University soccer action at Husky Stadium, which overlooks the Mississippi River for a stunning game experience.
+Or you can switch things up a little and catch some awesome St. Cloud State University Men’s soccer or Women’s Soccer action at Husky Stadium, which overlooks the Mississippi River for a stunning game experience.

 Orchards & Pumpkin Patches

 October is known for many things, but probably most of all it is known for being super spooky!
 There are several places you can go in Greater St. Cloud to get your pants scared off.
 The Harvest of Horror in St. Augusta is delightfully terrifying, including a hayride through a corn field and forest, and on-foot scares through the maze.
-Molitor’s Haunted Acres also features a spooky walk-through experience guaranteed to leave you freaked out! (note: some of these attractions may be indoors, following COVID-19 protocols).
+Molitor’s Haunted Acres also features a spooky walk-through experience guaranteed to leave you freaked out!

 Browse Public Art